samumei/ddecompose/README.md

 of single covariates.

-The package contains generic summary, print and plot functions for the results and computes bootstrapped standard errors.
+The package contains generic summary, print and plot functions for the results and computes standard errors.
 This documentation provides a brief overview of the functions implemented in the package.
 For a more detailed discussion of decomposition methods including their respective assumptions and limitations, refer to [Fortin, Lemieux, and Firpo (2011)](https://economics.ubc.ca/wp-content/uploads/sites/38/2013/05/pdf_paper_nicole-fortin-decomposition-methods.pdf) and Firpo et al. (2018).